Code-Institute-Submissions/gabriele-andolina-the-underwater-gang_OctResub/documentation/testing.md

 40 | Admin: Post actions include "delete" | ✔︎
-41 | Admin: Post status can be changed from "draft" to "published" to show post in blog page | ✔︎ 42 | Admin: Logbook page shows sign in/sign up prompt for unauthenticated users | ✔︎
+41 | Admin: Post status can be changed from "draft" to "published" to show post in blog page | ✔︎ 42 | Admin: Logbook page shows sign in/sign up prompt for unauthenticated users | ✔︎ 43 | Admin: Access to personal dives by unauthorised users is forbidden | ✔︎

 ## **2. Known Bugs**